(Are we really still dealing with this sh#t?)

 - Higher-earning women and middle-age women are at a greater disadvantage relative to their male counterparts.

 - The gender wage gap has only closed by 4 cents in more than a decade and even this tiny upward trend has stalled in recent years.
-At this pace, women will not reach pay parity with men until 2019.

 Let’s face it, we’re not going to change the world in a day, but…

 While history is often measured by the big moments, the truth is, history is made every day – by people who recognize their efforts matter.
-So let’s make the most of Equal Pay Day by educating ourselves, getting involved and speaking up for ourselves and our colleagues.
+So let’s make the most of Equal Pay Day by educating ourselves, getting involved, and speaking up for ourselves and our colleagues.

 So let’s make some noise!
 Some thought starters to help make the most of Equal Pay Day: